Full Webinar: EB-5 Visa Bulletin Backlog Warning

 Brief History of EB-5 Visa Backlog Warnings

-A number of countries have experienced EB-5 visa backlogs over the course of EB-5 program history.
+A number of countries have experienced EB-5 visa backlogs over the course of the EB-5 program’s history.
 China was the first to become oversubscribed back in May 2015.
-The next to be backlogged was Vietnam in April 2018.
+The next to be backlogged was Vietnam in May 2018.
 Then, India became backlogged in July 2019.
-China and India remain backlogged to this day.
+And importantly, China and India remain backlogged in the unreserved EB-5 category to this day.

 In each of these past cases, the Visa Bulletin provided some advance warning.

 The February 2015 Visa Bulletin said, “The expected increase in China-mainland born demand would require the establishment of a cut-off date for such applicants no later than the summer months.”
-The backlog was published in May.
+The backlog was published in the May 2015 Visa Bulletin.

 The February 2018 Visa Bulletin said that Vietnam would “become subject to a final action date no later than April.”
-The backlog was published in April.
+The backlog was published in the May 2018 Visa Bulletin.

 The June 2019 Visa Bulletin said that, for India, “Continued heavy applicant demand is expected to result in the India Employment Fifth preference (E5) category approaching the per-country annual limit during July.
 This is likely to result in the imposition of a July final action date.”
-The backlog was published in July.
+The backlog was published in the July 2019 Visa Bulletin.

 The chart below illustrates the timeline of these historic Visa Bulletin warnings for China, Vietnam, and India.
 The warning date is shown in green, and the date USCIS established cut-offs is shown in red.